Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Optoma HD142X projector is an upper mid-range offering from Optoma aimed at a specific audience–seeking a decent option that has full support for 3D Blu-rays that doesn’t entirely break the bank, without skimping too much on image quality.
 It’s a bog-standard 1080p projector that stands out for its 3D support, though it’s in a very competitive price bracket; it’s one of the best 3D projectors for the price it goes for.

-The Optoma HD142X is a great home theater projector boasting a full HD resolution, support for 3D Blu-ray players, and solid image quality at a decent price.
-It’s difficult to go wrong with it for the price it goes for, even if it’s missing a few nice features such as HDR.
+The Optoma HD142X is a great home theater projector boasting a full HD resolution, support for 3D Blu-ray players, and solid image quality at a reasonable price.
+It’s difficult to go wrong with it for the price it goes for, even if it’s missing a few nice features, such as HDR.

 Coming in at 1080p, the Optoma HD142X is pretty standard for the price; 4K is uncommon below higher price points occupied by projectors such as the BenQ TK800 4K, while anything sub-1080p at around $500–let alone $1000–is solidly not meant for media consumption.

 Overall, image quality is fine; input lag isn’t too high, brightness is good enough for most rooms, and color quality is decent.
 It does suffer from the rainbow effect, but this will only affect a very small percentage of users, as most aren’t sensitive to it.
 If you’re sensitive to the rainbow effect, the Epson Home Cinema 2040 3D 1080p 3LCD Projector employs 3LCD technology, which mitigates the rainbow effect.

 Similar to the Optoma HD143X, the Optoma HD142X has 3,000 lumens, which is pleasantly bright for dark and dim rooms.
 As with all projectors, the image will appear washed-out and dim in rooms with bright ambient lighting, but it won’t be an issue in most use cases.